The Members of

 Green initiatives are taken at various locations to protect the environment.

-The information on Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo as stipulated under Section 134(3)(m) of the Companies Act 2013 readwith Rule 8 of the Companies (Accounts) Rules 2014 is provided as Annexure 7 which formspart of this Report.
+The information on Conservation of Energy Technology Absorption Foreign ExchangeEarnings and Outgo as stipulated under Section 134(3)(m) of the Act and Rules framedthereunder is annexed as Annexure 9.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013